Horizon Air: Brand phase-out

 In late 2010, Horizon's parent company, the Alaska Air Group, made the decision to no longer operate Horizon as a separate regional airline.
 Starting on January 1, 2011, Horizon shifted to a capacity purchase agreement (CPA) business model, which had by that time become the regional airline industry standard.
 Under the CPA, Horizon operates and maintains its aircraft, while Alaska Airlines is responsible for scheduling, marketing and pricing all flights.
 As part of the change to the new business model, the Horizon Air brand was retired and all Horizon planes were repainted with a co-branded "Alaska HORIZON" livery.

 Alaska Airlines entered into a similar capacity purchase agreement with SkyWest Airlines in May 2011.
 As part of the agreement, Alaska Air Group managers agreed to sell Horizon's fleet of five Bombardier CRJ700 regional jet aircraft to SkyWest, which used the aircraft to operate six West Coast routes as "Alaska SkyWest".
-The move left Horizon with a fleet consisting of a single type of aircraft; the De Havilland Canada Dash 8-400 turboprop.
+The move left Horizon with a fleet consisting of a single type of aircraft; the Bombardier Q400 turboprop.

 Horizon announced in April 2016 that it would expand its fleet and once again operate regional jets, placing an order for 30 Embraer 175 airplanes.

 The airline experienced a period of turmoil in 2017.
 Amid unprecedented growth (spurred by the addition of the new aircraft), Horizon experienced a severe pilot shortage, forcing the airline to cancel hundreds of flights and delay delivery of new aircraft.
 The pilot shortage was part of a broader problem affecting all regional airlines, but hit Horizon particularly hard.
 After the airline industry started to rebound in 2013 after a decade long downturn, mainline air carriers started to hire pilots, mostly from regional carriers which offer low wages and limited opportunities for advancement.
 More experienced regional carrier pilots moved to higher paying mainlines.
 Horizon responded with drastically increased pay for flight crews and worked with Alaska, its sister airline, to create more opportunities for advancement.
 As a result, there is an influx of new, young pilots with less experience.

 In response to the crisis, Alaska shifted some of its flights from Horizon to its other regional partner, SkyWest Airlines.
 It was a move that Horizon's CEO described as "disheartening."
 Because of the shift, SkyWest ordered additional Embraer 175 airplanes that it will fly for Alaska.

 At the end of the troubled year, Horizon's CEO Dave Campbell announced that he would step down effective January 5, 2018, for personal reasons.
 Gary Beck became CEO in January 2018.
 In November 2019, former retiree of the company Joe Sprague returned to Horizon Air as president.